-Whether they mean to or not, your managers are setting an example for your team.
+Your managers set an example for your entire staff.
 Their actions and decisions should align with your company’s values to help shape the culture you want.
-They should believe in your company values and live them out every day.
-As your managers start living out your company’s values, your employees will start to follow their lead and do the same.
+They should believe in your company’s mission and live it out every day.
+Your employees will follow their lead and do the same.

-Your managers have to make decisions every single day.
-Not every decision will be popular or initially make sense to your employees.
-If your managers are making decisions based on your values and culture, however, they should be comfortable explaining their decisions to their direct reports.
+Your company’s leaders have to make decisions every single day.
+Not every choice will be popular or initially make sense to your staff.
+If your managers are making decisions based on your mission, however, they should be comfortable explaining their choices to their direct reports.
 This will create transparency in your company, which everyone appreciates.

 How your managers communicate with their teams can have a huge impact on your company’s culture.
-If your employees are behaving in ways that don’t align with your company’s values, their managers should be able to have open and honest conversations about it.
-Your managers should hold any potentially uncomfortable conversations in private so your employees aren’t embarrassed in front of their peers.
+If a worker is behaving inappropriately, their boss should be able to have an open and honest conversation about it.
+Your supervisors should hold any potentially uncomfortable conversations in private, so team members aren’t embarrassed in front of their peers.

-Besides setting an example for how to live out your company’s values, your managers can encourage your employees to live out your values by rewarding them when they make a decision that aligns with the culture.
+Your managers can encourage your employees to live out your mission by rewarding them when they make a decision that aligns with the culture.

-Your managers’ management styles will shape your culture.
-If you value innovation, but have a manager who micromanages everything, you’re sending mixed signals.
+Management styles will shape your culture.
+If you encourage innovation but have a leader who micromanages everything, you’re sending mixed signals.
 Each manager will have a unique management style, but that style should fit within your culture.